theta360developers/plugin-guide/docs/fisheye.md

 ![](img/dualfish/callibration-app.jpg)

-The lens distortion is compensated for by adjusting the stitch line which is adjusted by selecting points on the edges of the spheres.
+The lens distortion is compensated for by adjusting the stitch line by selecting points on the edges of the spheres.
 This is a one time process.
 The lens distortion information is then stored in the mobile app.

 ![](img/dualfish/callibration-2.jpg)